 - Design – The Neato is D-shaped with CornerClever Technology that lets it give corners and walls a deep cleaning.

-- Carpet Boost – This is a feature the Roomba 980 has, but the Neato lacks.
-It gives ten times the extra suctioning power necessary for a deep cleaning of carpets.
+- Carpet Boost – This is a feature the Roomba 960 has, but the Neato lacks.
+It gives ten times the extra suctioning power necessary for deep cleaning of carpets.

 - Navigation – The iAdapt Responsive Navigation Technology used for steering the Roomba 980 is much more meticulous and exact than Neato’s LaserSmart Navigation Technology.

-- Laser Barriers – While the Neato uses actual magnetic tapes to mark its boundaries; the Roomba 980 has lasers which are more precise in function.
+- Laser Barriers – While the Neato uses actual magnetic tapes to mark its boundaries; the Roomba 980 has lasers that are more precise in function.

 - Dirt sensors – The Roomba 980 has electric eyes for dirt that can sense the presence of dust and then thoroughly cleans the area.